Krotti83/libUART/README.md

 To build the library with PDF documentation generation, pass the option ``--enable-doc`` to the ``configure`` script.
-The ``configure`` also checks if the required application ``pdflatex`` is installed for building the PDF documentation too.
+The ``configure`` also checks if the required application ``pdflatex`` is installed for building the PDF documentation.

 ```